-This post is part of a series of four that will highlight stories of some women of Westside leading up to our 2019 Women’s Retreat called Warrior.
+This post is part of a series of three that will highlight stories of some women of Westside leading up to our 2019 Women’s Retreat called Warrior.

 What does it mean to be a warrior?
 For Jocelyn Kwok it means allowing the Lord to open her eyes to the needs and the brokenness of people around her and responding with compassion, feeding the hungry and visiting the sick.

 Sitting across the table over breakfast at a local White Spot, I am struck by Jocelyn’s humble joy.
 Her demeanor is peaceful but determined.
 As the waitress approaches our table, Jocelyn is intentional to greet her.
 We place our orders and chat for a few minutes.
 It’s not long before we start talking about Jesus, church and ministry.